Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: A Fourier analysis of LRI systems

 It follows that the shape of the $r^{th}$ PSF determines both how much the object's rotational frequencies are filtered through the system and which parts of the object are mixed together to form the image.
 By looking at the shape of the $r^{th}$ PSF we can determine the exact nature of this filtering and mixing.
 As shown in Fig.~\ref{fig:lri_psf_interp} the angular length of the PSF determines the height of the PSF's RoFT at $\rho$, which tells us which of the object rotational frequencies at $r$ will make it to the image at $\rho$---this is analogous to the OTF bandwidth in the LSI case.
 Meanwhile, the radial extent of the PSF (i.e., how many concentric rings it covers) controls the extent of the image rings (i.e, which $\rho$ values) are effected by the object at $r$.
 This manifests as the width of the PSF's RoFT which we call the \emph{mix width}.

 Now our notion of resolution, assuming the ability to perfectly de-mix, is radially dependent and, at radius $r$, is proportional to the angular arc length at $\rho=r$ of the $r^{th}$ PSF.
 The LRI filtering interpretation offers a more realistic understanding of how an imaging system filters an object and opens the door for a host of new imaging techniques which optimize for key features, such as resolution, under the LRI model.
+An analogous analysis for systems with other forms of symmetry--- like the linear symmetry present in light-sheet microscopy---will lead to similar conclusions.